DMR model and scoring details

 Starting with a prior of \(\text{Beta}(0.5, 0.5)\), we can calculate the posterior density for the two conditions: posterior_distributions

 What we need to calculate is the probability distribution of the difference (the effect size) between the two conditions (high-modification and low-modification).
-This can be done using a piecewise solution described by Pham-Gia, Turkkan, and Eng in 1993, shown below:
+This distribution can be done using a piecewise solution described by Pham-Gia, Turkkan, and Eng in 1993, the distribution is shown below:

 beta_diff